melokuhlemazii/Melokuhle173/README.md

 ## Learning Journey

-Exploring automation frameworks, front-end and backend development, and new testing tools to expand my skillset and deliver robust solutions.
+Exploring front-end and back-end development to strengthen my technical foundation as I work towards a career in software testing.
+I’m currently building projects using HTML, CSS, JavaScript, React, and Flask to understand how applications function from end to end.

 ---